Skip to content

 • Sports and occupational injuries are the main mechanisms of injury7)

-5. Gonioscopy (check for angle recession)
+5. Gonioscopy (confirmation of angle recession)

 6. Intraocular pressure (presence and type of glaucoma)

-Indications for emergency extraction (primary):
+Indications for emergency (primary) enucleation:

 • Rupture of the lens capsule